DV

 Quick verdict

-GPIQ (Goldman Sachs Nasdaq-100 Core Premium Income ETF) and TDAQ (Innovation 100 Growth & Daily) are both popular monthly-pay seeks current income while maintaining prospects for capital appreciation by investing at least 80% of net assets in companies included in the nasdaq-100 and selling call options with exposure to the benchmark.
-ETFs, but they take different approaches.
+GPIQ (Goldman Sachs Nasdaq-100 Core Premium Income ETF) and TDAQ (TappAlpha Innovation 100 Growth & Daily Income ETF) are both monthly-pay dividend ETFs, but they take different approaches.

 They track different benchmarks: GPIQ is linked to NASDAQ 100 while TDAQ tracks Invesco QQQ Trust (QQQ), which means their performance drivers differ.